ARM-software/SCP-firmware/module/scmi_perf/doc/perf_plugins_handler.md

 implemented (and enabled).
 - This entire mechanism for adding/removing plugins is not supported with the traditional SCMI SMT/doorbell transport.
+- The order in which the plugins are listed in the plugins table (module's configuration )is the order in which they will be called by the plugins handler.
+However, plugins whose view is _TYPE_FULL should be placed as last entries in the table of plugins in the module's configuration.
+This is to ensure that all the other plugins have run before a consolidated full picture of the level/limits can be shared with the remaining plugins.

 ## Configuration Example 1 (plugin with physical/DVFS domains view)